p4lang/p4c/backends/graphs/README.md

 # Graphs Backend

 This backend produces visual representations of a P4 program as dot files.
-For now it only supports the generation of graphs for top-level control blocks.
+For now it only supports the generation of graphs for top-level control and parser blocks.

 ## Dependencies